safepay/rainmachine-willyweather/README.md

-# Rainmachine Willyweather Australia Parser
+# RainMachine Willyweather Australia Parser
 A parser for the RainMachine smart watering system using the API from www.willyweather.com.au which provides a commercial Json API for the Australian Bureau of Meteorology data.

 Note that I am not a professional (or even amateur!!) programmer.